-In our cash flow modeling, we allocate each scenario's cumulative default across the life of the security using an assumed default timing curve, which describes the proportion of defaults that occur in each period.25 The timing of defaults is important in the analysis because it determines the extent to which the transaction's excess spread in each period will be sufficient to cover the period's defaults.
+In our cash flow modeling, we allocate each scenario's cumulative default across the life of the security using an assumed default timing curve, which describes the proportion of defaults that occur in each period.23 The timing of defaults is important in the analysis because it determines the extent to which the transaction's excess spread in each period will be sufficient to cover the period's defaults.
 For example, if defaults occur towards the end of a transaction (after previous excess spread has gone unused and has "leaked out" to other transaction participants), less remaining excess spread will be available to cover the losses that result from those "back-ended" defaults.
 The timing of defaults can also have an impact on how triggers related to the level of default are hit.
-For example, if defaults occur early on the transaction, stop revolving triggers might be hit and notes will go into early amortization.
+For example, if defaults occur early in the transaction, stop revolving triggers might be hit and early amortization of the securities may commence.

 Empirical evidence suggests that defaults on consumer loans tend to be concentrated during the early life of loans (i.e., the first 12-24 months), gradually decreasing after this period.
-However, since the timing is variable and back-ended defaults can lead to higher bond losses, we often test a variety of default timing curves and may adjust our conclusions to incorporate the impact of more back-ended defaults.
+However, since the timing is variable and back-ended defaults can lead to higher losses on securities, we often test a variety of default timing curves and may adjust our conclusions to incorporate the impact of more back-ended defaults.